 Wetting solution

 First, Doctor Bernard injects a wetting solution into your tissues.
-It consists of local anesthetic, which has a numbing effect.
+It consists of a local anesthetic, which has a numbing effect.
 The wetting solution helps to isolate the fat cells.
 It also constricts your blood vessels to reduce bleeding.
-This allows for safe liposuction of all your tissues.
-The local anaesthetic provides good pain relief for the first night and the next morning after your operation.
+The local anaesthetic provides pain relief for the first night and the next morning after your operation.

 Fat removal

-Now that your fat is melted, Doctor Bernard removes the fat with machine-assisted suction.
+Once the fat is melted, Doctor Bernard removes it with machine-assisted suction.
 In traditional liposuction, a surgeon would need to remove solid masses of fat through a small cannula.
-VASER turns your fat cells into liquid.
-Therefore, gentle suction is all that is needed to remove it.
-There is less tissue damage with this method.
-VASER provides better results compared to regular liposuction, in Doctor Bernard’s experience.
+VASER liquefies the fat cells, making suction all that is necessary to remove them.
+Because there is less tissue damage with this method, VASER provides better results.

 4. Sealing the blood vessels

 As he cuts away your excess skin, he seals up each blood vessel as he goes.
-It is time consuming to close up each individual blood vessel, but it is important for your safety.
+It is time-consuming to close each individual blood vessel, but it is essential for your health.
 Doctor Bernard’s goal is to minimise your risk of bleeding after surgery.
 Sealing the blood vessels may also reduce bruising and post-op complications.

 5. Closing the back incision